akheron/sqltyper/README.md

 And that's it!
 Now you can use `sql.myQuery()` and `sql.otherQuery()` to run the queries in a type-safe manner.

-These functions a `Client` or `Pool` from [node-postgres] as the first argument and possible query parameters as the second parameter.
+These functions take a `Client` or `Pool` from [node-postgres] as the first argument, and possible query parameters as the second parameter.

-It will return one of the following, wrapped in a `Promise`:
+They will return one of the following, wrapped in a `Promise`:

 - An array of result objects, with object keys corresponding to output column names.
 Note that all of the output columns in your query must have a unique name, because otherwise some of them would be not accessible.

-- A single result row or `null` if the query only ever returns zero or one row (e.g. `SELECT` query with `LIMIT 1`).
+- A single result object or `null` if the query only ever returns zero or one row (e.g. `SELECT` query with `LIMIT 1`).

-- A number which denotes the number of affected rows (`INSERT`, `UPDATE` or `DELETE` without a `RETURNING` clause).
+- A number which denotes the number of affected rows (e.g. `INSERT`, `UPDATE` or `DELETE` without a `RETURNING` clause).